Yespo-CDP/yespo-opencart/readme.md

 5. Go to **Extensions > Modifications** and click the **Refresh** button (top right corner) to rebuild the modifications cache.
 6. Navigate to **Extensions > Extensions**, choose **Modules** from the dropdown list.
 7. Find **Yespo CDP Integration** in the list and click the green **Install** button.
-Detailes can be found here https://docs.yespo.io/docs/integration-with-opencart
+Details can be found here https://docs.yespo.io/docs/integration-with-opencart

 ---